shirleytxiao/ticket-viewer/README.md

-#Zendesk Ticket Viewer using Node.js

 A simple CLI app that displays support tickets from a Zendesk account.

 ## Intro

-This is a ticket viewer for Zendesk accounts, implemented two ways.
+This is a ticket viewer for Zendesk accounts, implemented two ways using Node.js.
 The command line interface (CLI) app requests tickets from a Zendesk account and displays them in the terminal.

 The browser-based app uses tickets from a local JSON file, instead of those requested from a Zendesk account due to cross-domain restrictions.
 The browser-based app has less features (i.e. no pagination) and limited capabilities.

-## Author

-Shirley Xiao is an aspiring software engineer and second-year student at University of Berkeley, California.
-She is currently studying computer science.

 ## Contents